wp-plugins/dynamic-headers/readme.txt

 1. Make sure `/wp-content/plugins/dynamic-headers/header-images/` is writable (777)
 1. Read the Other Notes page for Directions for Use.
 These directions are also contained in the plugin.

+== Frequently Asked Questions ==

+= Does this plugin automatically resize my files? =

+No. To keep the process simple for both us and you (and to insure you have a large amount of flexibility in the use of our template tags) we do not resize your media files.
+This could be an option on future release.

+= Why am I seeing an image I didn't set on an archive page or the home page? =

+Due to the way WordPress handles post ID's on an archive page, or the blog homepage, the first post is what will determine what dynamic media is pulled.
+You can overwrite the image for the homepage on the plugin's Settings page.
+We plan to add override support for the other archive pages on a future release.

+= Does the template tag have to go in header.php? =

+Absolutely not.
+You are limited only by your imagination (and theme editing abilities) on how/where you want to drop the dynamic media tag in your theme.

+= Can I upload media via FTP instead of using the browser based uploader? =

+Sure, just upload your media to `/wp-content/plugins/dynamic-headers/headers/header-images/`.

 == Directions for Use ==